-All material to be excavated and removed from the site (including associated activities) should be undertaken in strict accordance with the POEO Act.
+All material to be excavated and removed from the site (including associated activities such as classification) should be undertaken in strict accordance with the POEO Act.
 Requirements include:

 - Ensuring waste is classified appropriately and in accordance with relevant guidelines. - Waste materials are disposed of to appropriately licensed facilities. - Other materials are removed to facilities lawfully able to accept such materials.